phpMussel/phpMussel/_docs/readme.vi.md

 `HASH:FILESIZE:NAME`

-Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.
+Where HASH is the băm MD5 of an entire file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.

 ####*ARCHIVE METADATA SIGNATURES*
 All archive metadata signatures follow the format: